top of page

 Raven is a dedicated project coordinator with a background in advocacy and community leadership.
 She has worked on critical matters like Missing and Murdered Indigenous People and has provided resources to the unhoused in Vancouver's Downtown East Side.
 Raven is committed to fostering growth and building strong foundations for Indigenous communities and families.
 A member of the Kitasoo Xai’Xais First Nation in Klemtu, B.C., she now resides on the traditional unceded territory of the Musqueam, Squamish, and Tsleil-Waututh peoples with her husband and children.

-Grants Coordinator
+Community Planning & Grants Coordinator

 Katrina Simon